dougbutner/web-4/README.md

 All "non-proof" systems should place restrictions on switching voluntarily-given geodomain association too often (such as once per 6 months) to prevent influencing foreign affairs.

-# Democracy, Collaboration, and ever-redefining Utopia
+# Democracy, Collaboration, and Government

 By offering time tokens to the individual that correspond to each stratum we can create **high-fidelity democratic systems** that better represent each and every person's desires.
 We can know exactly what the people want, with no guesswork, in a very short period of time.